 The Lyot mask is also beneficial with a PIAA front apodization: the PIAALC performance is superior to the PIAA performance in both Figures 4 and 5.
-This gain is not due to the apodization itself, but to the PIAALC's ability to use an undersized focal plane mask and reject the excess light around the focal plane mask with the Lyot mask.
-This smaller focal plane mask offers better inner working angle.
+This gain is not due to the apodization itself (since PIAALC and PIAA use lossless apodization, the strength of the pupil apodization has little impact on the coronagraph performance), but to the PIAALC's ability to use an undersized focal plane mask and reject the excess light around the focal plane mask with the Lyot mask.
+This smaller focal plane mask offers a better IWA.